hackclub/hackclub/workshops/python turtal/README.md

 ### forward(*distance*)

-The forward() function moves the turtle *distance* number of steps in the current direction.
+The forward() function moves the turtle *distance* a number of steps in the current direction.
 If the pen is down (see pendown() and penup()) a line will be drawn as the turtle moves forward.
-If *distance* is a negative number, the turtle will move backwards.
+If *distance* is a negative number, the turtle will move backward.

 ### backward(*distance*)